 important part of managing your bipolar I disorder.

-In the clinical study, people whose manic symptoms were only partly helped after
+In the clinical study, adults whose manic symptoms were only partly helped after

 at least 2 weeks of treatment with lithium or valproate were also given SAPHRIS.

-Symptoms were less severe when people also took SAPHRIS.
+Symptoms were less severe when these people also took SAPHRIS.

 The good news is that adding SAPHRIS to lithium or valproate may help manage your

 manic symptoms even more.

 SAPHRIS is a prescription medicine approved for the acute treatment of manic or mixed episodes associated with bipolar I disorder in adults.
 It may be taken alone or with lithium or valproate.

 What is the most important information I should know about SAPHRIS?

 Elderly people with dementia-related psychosis (having lost touch with reality due